jnovack/cloudkey/README.md

 secondary USB power from the UPS.
 That is NOT remotely production stable.
 Run Unifi on a server, not a "raspberry pi".

-With that said, I am sure you are asking yourself "Why do you have it all?"
+With that said, I am sure you are asking yourself *"Why do you have it all?"*
 The Ubiquity Cloud Key Gen2 is a POE, ARMv7, Single-Board-Computer with on-board battery backup and a 160x60 framebuffer display built-in.
 It is sexy, for under $200.
 It looks like an iDevice.

-Sure, you can buy a $35 Raspberry Pi, add a case, with a touchscreen, with a power-supply, and blah blah, but I'll pay for quality and craftmanship so it does not look like another Frankenstein project.
+Sure, you can buy a $35 Raspberry Pi, add a case, with a touchscreen, with a power-supply, and blah blah, but I'll pay for quality and craftmanship so it does not look like another Frankenstein project around my house.

-I can ship it to my grand-parents, tell them to plug one cable into the doo-hickey and tell them to call their ISP when it has a sad face on it (feature not developed yet).
+I can ship it to my parents, tell them to plug one cable into the new-fangled doo-hickey and tell them to call their ISP when it has a sad face on it (feature not developed yet).